 Altria is one of five manufactures which was ordered by the FDA in September, along with Juul, British American Tobacco's Vuse, Imperial Brands' Blu E-cigs and Japan Tobacco's Logic, to submit plans within 60 days on reducing teen use and is the first to publicly respond.

 Unlike some of its rivals - such as Juul which makes up 62 per cent of the US e-cigarette market - news of it dropping several of its products will make little dent in its earnings since they make up a small fraction of its $25.6 billion revenue.

 Critics have slammed the move saying that it is in fact a way of trying to put pressure on its rival Juul to follow suit and eliminate its flavoured pod products, which would have disastrous consequences.

 Greg Conley, president of the American Vaping Association, tweeted after the news broke: "Altria is clearly trying to put pressure on @JUULvapor, which is the current number one threat to its dominant position in the cigarette market.
 What a crock."

 Charles A. Gardner of the Foundation For A Smoke-Free World added: "Altria has deep pockets and can just wait this out while JUUL withers away under regulatory and advocacy pressures."

-The FDA, meanwhile, is convinced that it is flavors in vape which is attracting young people to vaping and is considering a number of ways to curb underage sales - including selling flavored e-cigarettes in vape stores only.
+The FDA, meanwhile, is convinced that it is flavours in vape which is attracting young people to vaping and is considering a number of ways to curb underage sales - including selling flavoured e-cigarettes in vape stores only.

-He said: "We're looking at what can be sold in brick-and-mortar stores and whether or not flavored products can be sold in regular stores like a 7-Eleven and a truck stop and a gas station, or whether or not flavored products on the market should be confined to adult vaping shops, which generally tend to do a better job of checking ID.”
+He said: "We're looking at what can be sold in brick-and-mortar stores and whether or not flavoured products can be sold in regular stores like a 7-Eleven and a truck stop and a gas station, or whether or not flavoured products on the market should be confined to adult vaping shops, which generally tend to do a better job of checking ID.”